vohai2003/hdp_data_tutorials/tutorials/hdp/introduction-to-spark-streaming/tutorial.md

 ~~~

 <!-- <span> </span> are used here to prevent the text from becoming a broken link.
 Markdown thinks this is a webpage.-->
-**Note**: The second command downloads _*spark-streaming-demo<span></span>.py*_ Spark Streaming code that computes a simple Word Count.
+>NOTE: The second command downloads _*spark-streaming-demo<span></span>.py*_ Spark Streaming code that computes a simple Word Count.
 Words (i.e. strings) will be coming in via a network socket connection from a simple Netcat tool introduced later.

 Several things worth pointing out in the demo code you've just downloaded:
 1\.
 We've set a 2 sec batch interval to make it easier to inspect results of each batch processed.